What You Need to Know

 In addition to covering your out-of-pocket costs, Plan F travels well.
-As long as you see a provider in the United States that accepts Medicare, you will be covered.
+As long as you see a provider in the United States who accepts Medicare, you will be covered.
 This is a nice benefit for “snow birds” or people who like to travel.

 However, because of a change in the law back in 2015, people who first become eligible for Medicare after January 1, 2020, can no longer buy a Medicare Supplement Plan F.